 Create an action in a template

 In a workflow, all transitions can include an Action if an additional step needs to be done before the next Activity.
-For example, you can add an action for a process that is completed outside Inspire, such as Hire a copy editor.
-You can also use an action to specify something a user should do in Inspire after the activity is completed, such as Take a snapshot.
-There are a limited number of actions you can create to tell Inspire to perform automated actions.
-Currently, the automated actions are limited to create a review, create an approval, and approve components in a previous Activity.
+For example, you can add an action for a process completed outside Inspire, such as Hire a copy editor.
+You can also use an action to specify what a user should do in Inspire after the activity is completed, such as Take a snapshot.
+There is a limited number of actions you can create to tell Inspire to perform automated actions.
+Currently, the automated actions are limited to creating a review, creating an approval, and approving or unapproving components in a previous Activity.

 Tips and tricks